The changes started mildly enough.

 As her primary caregiver, Lina comes by Mdm Fatimah’s place several days a week to visit, and calls in at least twice a day to ensure she takes her meals on time.
 She has also installed a camera which she checks hourly to ensure her Mom is safe at home.

-Despite all these measures, Lina knew that with her various commitments, she needed to get support with caring for her mother to avoid burnout.
+Despite her efforts, Lina knew that with her various commitments, what she was doing is not sustainable in the long run.
+She needed to get support for her mother’s caregiving needs to avoid burnout.

 Getting the Best Care for Her Mum